Brave New World (Heroes): Plot

 At the hospital, Hiro Nakamura awakens from his hallucination and tells Ando that he is fully healed.
 As they prepare to leave, a nurse gives Hiro a note from a woman in another hospital room.
 The note reads, "Is it really you?" and is accompanied by a small origami swan.
 Hiro rushes to the room to find Charlie Andrews on the bed, now an 85-year-old woman.
 Hiro is shocked as she explains that at the Burnt Toast Diner, Arnold took her back to Milwaukee on January 26, 1944, where she lived her life, getting a job in a war factory.
 Hiro, after talking with Ando, explains that he can "fix this" by time-traveling to 1944 and bringing her back so they can live a life together.
-Charlie admits the idea is tempting, but explains that she has lived a life, marrying and having four kids and seven grandchildren, one of whom Hiro meets, named Sally.
+Charlie admits the idea is tempting, but explains that she has lived a life, marrying and having four children and seven grandchildren, one of whom Hiro meets, named Sally.
 Hiro realizes he cannot take this life away from Charlie for his own personal happiness just as Ando receives an urgent call for help from Noah.
 Hiro transports himself and Ando to the carnival after saying a final goodbye to Charlie.

 Meanwhile, Noah and Claire have also shown up and split ways; Claire to convince the carnival specials to leave, and Noah to find Samuel.
 However, Noah is quickly captured at knifepoint by Edgar, who pulls him aside and reveals that he also wants to stop Samuel.
 Claire finds Samuel's people and attempts to convince them of Samuel's evil intentions, telling them of Samuel's ability to grow stronger with more superhumans around him.
 No one listens to her until she reveals that Samuel killed his brother Joseph.
 The crowd finally believes her when Noah arrives with Edgar, who backs up Claire's claim, explaining that Lydia told him everything before she was killed.
 Eli also arrives, having been brainwashed by Matt Parkman, and tells everyone how Samuel had him kill Lydia.
 As everyone leaves Samuel, he attempts to get them back, but eventually screams, "Run as fast as you can!
 You'll never get far enough!"
 Afterward, he goes out to address the large crowd, and begins to use his powers to shake the earth.
 However, Peter flies into him, taking his ability, and they enter into a battle in Samuel's tent in which they're both equally matched.
 Hiro and Ando arrive and Hiro, after being supercharged by Ando, transports all the carnival superhumans away from Central Park, rendering Samuel powerless and allowing Peter to defeat him in hand-to-hand combat.
 Peter throws Samuel on stage and he collapses on the ground, hopeless and alone.
 Noah remarks to Peter, "I gotta say, I never liked carnivals" which Peter agrees with.